BlueBrain/Monsteer/README.md

 Monsteer is a library for Interactive Supercomputing in the neuroscience domain.
 Monsteer facilitates the coupling of running simulations (currently NEST) with interactive visualization and analysis applications.
-Monsteer support streaming of simulation data to clients (currenty only spikes) as well as control of the simulator from the clients (also kown as computational steering).
+Monsteer supports streaming of simulation data to clients (currenty only spikes) as well as control of the simulator from the clients (also kown as computational steering).
 Monsteer's main components are a C++ library, a MUSIC-based application and Python